 5. Renny Harlin got the job by refusing to take “no” for an answer

-Harlin had come from Finland to Hollywood to seek his fortunes, having already directed an action film back in Finland called Born American.
-However, by 1988 he’d only landed one job in Hollywood, directing the horror film Prison (which, incidentally, directly led to Kane Hodder landing the part of Jason Vorhees in New Blood).
-He was reduced to living in a tiny one-room apartment with a friend, living on cans of beans.
-When he interviewed for the Elm Street 4 gig, New Line boss Robert Shaye just saw a big, tall Finnish guy whose accent sometimes made him difficult to understand.
+Even with Prison on his resume, Harlin was reduced to living in a tiny one-room apartment with a friend, living on cans of beans.
+When he interviewed for the Elm Street 4 gig, New Line boss Bob Shaye just saw a big, tall Finnish guy with an inscrutable accent.
 Shaye could not see how Harlin could understand the horror genre, or even be understood by the actors on set.
 So, they gave him a firm no.